rafipiccolo/dockerbackup/README.md

 - on the production server

+    the rsync protocol will archive all the content of this directory /root/.

+    The mysqldump and mongodump will archive only the docker containers with the magic labels.

-    add labels to the containers you want to backup
+    then you should add labels to the containers you want to backup

     exemple of docker-compose.yml :